vsco/dcdr/README.md

 ![](./resources/repo.png)

 ### Observabilty
 It's nice to know when changes are happening.
 Decider can be configured to emit [Statsd](https://github.com/etsy/statsd) events when changes occur.
 Custom event tags can be sent as well if your collector supports them.
 Included in this package is a [DataDog](https://www.datadoghq.com/) adapter with Event and Tag support.
+Custom stats can also be configured by supplying a custom `stats.IFace` implementation.

 ## Installation